 Two – we invest in a couple of low-cost, diversified Exchange Traded Funds (ETFs) inside our RRSPs.
 Although we have a bias to owning dividend paying stocks across our portfolio (for income) I’ve learned to appreciate the lazy, simple but effective approach that passive investing can bring.
 We use ETFs for mainly international investments.

 - None.
 Another goal of ours is to pay off the mortgage by this date: 2023.
 At the time of this post we currently have only a small car-loan on the books for another 6 months.
 As we get older it would be nice to pay cash for our (used) cars.

-Ultimately our goal is to enter semi-retirement without any debt and some passive income derived from our investments to pay for all basic living expenses (those are, property taxes, home maintenance, household utilities, food and insurance).
-There is a great deal of discipline ahead of us but there’s also some optimism we’re on a good path while taking time to enjoy today – that’s important.
+Ultimately our goal is to enter semi-retirement without any debt and some passive income derived from our investments (~$30,000 per year) to pay for all basic living expenses (those are property taxes, home maintenance, household utilities, food and insurance).
+There is a great deal of discipline ahead of us but there’s also some optimism we’re on a good path while taking time to enjoy what’s important today.

 Any financial freedom goals you have set for yourself?
 Have you already realized the fruits of your labour?
 How are you realizing your financial goals?